arnoldkemp/arnoldkemp.github.io/glog/introduction.md

 1. As a **reference** for the rules, structured to be easily searchable and written to be unambiguous.
 2. As a **tutorial**, structured to guide a new reader and written to be accessible.
 3. As an **inspiration** that evokes the fantasy that they want to emulate, and gets people excited.

-The GLOG is slightly unique in the fact that it expects its DMs to chop it up, add, subtract, and homebrew.
-So the GLOG has one additional goal:

-4. As **empowerment** to get DMs into about game design, so that they will feel more comfortable hacking the ruleset, and be better at their homebrew once they do.
+4. As **empowerment** to mutate DMs into game designers, so that they will be more comfortable with--and better at--hacking their own ruleset.

 ## Sidebars